Tuscan Soup is pure comfort—bacon, Italian sausage, white beans, and sun-dried tomatoes simmered in a creamy, flavor-packed broth.

 Tuscan Soup

-Tuscan Soup is a tasty blend of bacon, Italian sausage, garlic, cannellini beans, and cream.
-Adjust the spice with mild or hot sausage, and top with Parmesan and parsley for extra flavor!
+Tuscan Soup is a hearty mix of bacon, Italian sausage, garlic, and creamy cannellini beans.
+Use mild or hot sausage to adjust the spice, and top with Parmesan and parsley for extra flavor!

 Prep Time: 30 minutes